ambersjliu/ffmpeg-gui/README.md

 - Encoding with the following audio codecs:
   - mp3, flac, opus, aac, alac, wavpack, tta, wmalossless, tak, mp4als

+### Supported operations

+This application supports a variety of media operations, including:
+- Transcoding
+- Trimming
+- Resizing (video)
+- Change framerate (video)
+- High-quality GIF conversion (video)

 We aim to provide a minimally opinionated conversion scheme.
-However, certain format/codec combinations are incompatible and may not work.
+However, certain parameter combinations are incompatible and may not work.
 (For example, the "opus" audio codec supports a fixed sample rate of 48kHz.)

+We hope to support more features in the future, including cropping, subtitles, chapters, and more advanced video filters.

 ## Installation instructions

+### Dependencies
+You will need Java to run this application.
+You can do so [here.](https://www.oracle.com/ca-en/java/technologies/downloads/)

+Please follow the appropriate tutorial to add Java to your system path: [Windows and Linux](https://www.geeksforgeeks.org/how-to-set-java-path-in-windows-and-linux/), [MacOS](https://www.youtube.com/watch?v=PQk9O03cukQ)

-This application requires you to first install FFmpeg.
+This application also requires you to install FFmpeg.
 You can do so [here](https://www.ffmpeg.org/download.html).
 Please keep note of the installation location.
 We recommend you put it in your home directory.

+Installing FFmpeg is slightly more difficult for Mac users.
+Please follow this tutorial [here](https://www.youtube.com/watch?v=nmrjRqEIgGc).

+### Installing the application
+To install the application, download your preferred release from the [Releases](https://github.com/ambersjliu/ffmpeg-gui/releases) page.
+Alternatively, you can download the source code and manually build the application.

+### Running the application
+To run the application, double-click the downloaded .jar file.
+If that doesn't work, open the command line and type  `java -jar (path to the jar file)`, replacing the last part with the path to your jar file (no parentheses).
+If Java can't be found on the system, please repeat the installation process and make sure it was added to your system path.

+This application has been tested to work on 64-bit Windows and MacOS.
+It has not been tested on Linux yet.

 ## Usage guide
 You are required to input the path to FFmpeg and FFprobe into the app.
-Most of the time FFmpeg and FFprobe will be in the same directory.
+Most of the time, FFmpeg and FFprobe will be installed in the same directory.
-Input both path using the "Browse" button.
+Input both paths using the "Browse" button.

 <img src="./pictures/init.png" alt="input path for FFmepg and FFprobe" style="width:700px">

-After inputing both path and pressing next, you will be able to input the file you wish to convert.
+After entering both paths and pressing "Next", you will be able to input the file you wish to convert.
-Import you file by finding in after pressing "Browse".
+Import your file by pressing "Browse", selecting it in the dialog, and pressing "Next".

 <img src="./pictures/addfile.png" alt="insert file to convert" style="width:700px">

-Depending on your file type, you will either be send to the convert audio or convert video screen.
+Depending on your file type, you will be sent to a different conversion view.
-Fill out the specification in the app and click "Start Endoce" to initialize the conversion.
+Fill out the form in the application, and click "Start Encode" to initialize the conversion.

 <img src="./pictures/conversion.png" alt="conversion" style="width:700px">

 You can also change your imported file by clicking the "Change File" Button.
 It will conveniently bring you back to the previous screen.

 ## License
+This project is licensed under the GPL v3 license.
+You may view the license [here](link).

+This software uses libraries from the FFmpeg project under the LGPLv2.1.
+We do not own FFmpeg.
 ## Feedback
+Please share your feedback on the [Discussions](https://github.com/ambersjliu/ffmpeg-gui/discussions) page of this repository.
+Be courteous and follow the general guidelines laid out [here](https://github.com/ambersjliu/ffmpeg-gui/discussions/40).

+To suggest features or bugfixes, please open an issue on the [Issues](https://github.com/ambersjliu/ffmpeg-gui/issues) page of this repository.
+All issues should have a concise title and description summarizing the problem or suggestion.
+Bugfix requests should include context and detailed steps to recreate the problem.

+Issues will be addressed by the team based on feasibility (for feature suggestions) and severity (for bugfixes).

 ## How to contribute
+Before you contribute, please take a look at the [Issues](https://github.com/ambersjliu/ffmpeg-gui/issues) page for any open issues you can work on, especially those opened by team members.
+A great way to contribute is by identifying bugs and potential new features.

+To contribute code, please scroll to the top of the page, click the "Fork" button by the top right, and click "Create new fork."
+Once you have made a new fork, click the green "Code" button on your repository page, and clone the code using the method of your choice.
+Then, create a branch with a descriptive name matching the feature to be implemented.
+Ensure any PRs that are opened are well-tested, well-documented, and changes to existing code are limited to what is strictly necessary.